 Here are some other resources you might like to help you get started making and soldering.
 If you have a Learn To Solder Kit, here are the directions for the Learn to Solder Kit.
 If you are brand new to electronics, see our free tutorial Breadboard Circuits 101.
-Also available is Breadboard Circuits 102 – 555 Timer.
+Also available is Breadboard Circuits 102 – 555 Timer. *Disclaimer: This page contains affiliate links.
+I might make some beer money if you click through and purchase.

 Our current go to soldering station is a Weller WLC-100.
 We have had it for several years it it still works great.